|Program||Tektosyne Library for Java|

 |Style sheet for ReadMe & WhatsNew|

-Available as a separate download, the Tektosyne User’s Guide (PDF) presents an overview of all public library classes and a set of sample benchmark results.
+Available as another download, the Tektosyne User’s Guide (PDF) presents an overview of all public library classes and a set of sample benchmark results.
 Unusual features such as graph algorithms are covered in greater depth.
 The project file

 Diagrams.xml was used to create the UML Diagrams for this guide.